mandiant/capa/capa/ida/plugin/README.md

 Using the `Rule Information` and `Details` columns capa explorer shows us that the suspect function matched `self delete via COMSPEC environment variable` because it contains capa rule matches for `create process`, `get COMSPEC environment variable`, and `query environment variable`, references to the strings `COMSPEC`, ` > nul`, and `/c del`, and calls to the Windows API functions `GetEnvironmentVariableA` and `ShellExecuteEx`.

-You can also use capa explorer to build new rules out of the features extracted directly from your IDB.
-Open the `Rule Generator` tab, navigate to a function for which you would like to build a new rule, and click `Analyze`. capa explorer will extract features from the function currently displayed in the `Disassembly` view and display them in the `Function Features` window.
-You can start adding these features to your new rule by either double-clicking a feature or using multi-select + right-click to add multiple features at once.
-The `Preview` and `Editor` windows can be used to build your rule, including using the `Preview` window to modify the rule text directly and the `Editor` window to construct a hierarchy of statements and features.
-When you finish a rule you can it directly to a file by clicking `Save`.
+capa explorer also helps you build new capa rules.
+To start select the `Rule Generator` tab, navigate to a function in the IDA `Disassembly` view, and click `Analyze`. capa explorer will extract features from this function and display them in the `Function Features` pane.
+You can add features listed in this pane to the `Editor` pane by either double-clicking a feature or using multi-select + right-click to add multiple features at once.
+The `Preview` and `Editor` panes can be used to edit your rule by either using the `Preview` pane to modify the rule text directly and the `Editor` pane to construct and rearrange your hierarchy of statements and features.
+When you finish a rule you can save it directly to a file by clicking `Save`.

 ![](../../../doc/img/rulegen_expanded.png)